rubyfu/RubyFu/en/module_0x1__basic_ruby_kung_fu/string.md

 ## Overwriting Console Output

-It's awesome to have more flexibility  in your terminal and sometimes we need to do more and with our scripts.
+It's awesome to have more flexibility in your terminal, and sometimes we need to do more with our scripts.

-Overwriting console outputs makes our applications elegant and less noisy for repeated outputs like counting and loading progress bars.
+Overwriting console output makes our applications elegant and less noisy for repeated outputs like counting and loading progress bars.

-I've read a how-to about [bash Prompt cursor movement](http://www.tldp.org/HOWTO/Bash-Prompt-HOWTO/x361.html) and I found it it's convenient to have it in our scripts.
-Here what have been said so far
+I've read a how-to about [bash Prompt cursor movement](http://www.tldp.org/HOWTO/Bash-Prompt-HOWTO/x361.html) and I found it is convenient to have in our scripts.
+Here's what I've found so far

 ```
 - Position the Cursor: